 A major storm system swirls together in the Atlantic.
-Over 48 hours, it rapidly intensifies into a Category 4 beast with sustained wind speeds of 130 mph.
+During a 48-hour period, it rapidly intensifies into a Category 4 major hurricane with sustained wind speeds of 130 mph.
 Forecasters warn that the hurricane will unleash catastrophic damage.
-It’s moving due west and your state is directly in its path.
+It’s moving due west, and your state is directly in its path.

 There is plenty to fear for anyone facing a major hurricane.
-From personal injury to financial loss to a complete upheaval of ordinary life, these storms can be destructive, deadly, and result in long-term suffering.
+From personal injury to financial loss, these storms can be destructive, deadly, and result in long-term suffering.

-All of these unknowns lead to anxiety that can end up compounding an already emotional and frightening experience.
-In terms of continuity for your organization, the more informed your people are, the quicker normal business operations can resume.
+All of these unknowns lead to anxiety that can compound an already emotional and frightening experience.
+In terms of continuity for your organization, the more informed your people are, the quicker business operations can return to normal.

 Build Your Hurricane Preparedness Plan